Hi everyone! I’m back to continue talking about things I have done to save on my heating bill.

 Do not believe that mess when the utility company says that it costs more to get the house up to the higher temp that you set when you get home than to leave the thermostat set at 68 degrees or whatever 24/7/365.
 That is a bunch of BS!

-Remember what I said earlier, the more you use the more you pay.
+Remember what I said in the previous post, the more you use, the more you pay.
 Based on that, you should immediately see why they would tell you to leave your furnace set on a constant temperature all the time.
 Now I’m not saying shut the unit off…do NOT do that.
-What I am suggesting is to take it down to about 50 degrees, maybe 55 if you are in a very cold climate, to insure that your water pipes in the house don’t freeze which will cause them to burst.
-Then you’ll really have a problem…a very expensive one at that.
+What I am suggesting is to take it down to about 50 degrees, maybe 55-60 degrees if you are in a very cold climate, to insure that your water pipes in the house don’t freeze which will cause them to burst.
+Then you’ll really have a problem…and a very expensive one at that.

 The more you use, the more you pay.

 The same principle applies to when you are sleeping at the end of your day.
 That’s why I mentioned using comforters on your bed in addition to blankets.
-Comforters are pretty much like a sleeping bag, just not closed in like one.
+Comforters are pretty much like a sleeping bag, just not closed in.
 If you’ve ever slept in a sleeping bag outdoors when it’s cool or cold, you’ll be surprised at how warm you are while sleeping.
-That’s because you are the heater inside the bag as a human’s body temperature is around 98.6 degrees.
+That’s because YOU are the heater inside the bag as a human’s body temperature is around 98.6 degrees.

 Yeah, it’s pretty cold when you gotta get up and go to the restroom in the middle of the night, but look at it like this.
-You won’t completely wake yourself up ‘cuz you won’t be messing around.
-You’ll want to get back into that warm bed you just got out of as fast as possible.
+You won’t completely wake yourself up because you will not be messing around.
+You’ll want to get back IN that warm bed you just got out of as fast as possible.
 Once you get used to it, it becomes second nature.
 And you’ll be glad when you get your bill.

 The more you use, the more you are going to pay.
 Yep, I tend to repeat myself as I don’t want you to forget this. 😉